Mckenjay/chordy/README.md

-# flutter_chords
+# Chordy

-A Flutter project for lyrics and chords used for our church.
+A Flutter project for lyrics and chords.

 ## Additional documentation coming...